andrewchambers/bupstash/doc/man/bupstash-put.1.md

 * BUPSTASH_REPOSITORY_COMMAND:
   A command to run to connect to an instance of bupstash-serve(1).
-This allows more complex connections to the repository for specialist cases, see examples below.
+This allows more complex connections to the repository for less common use cases.

 * BUPSTASH_KEY:
   Path to a primary key, or a put-key, that will be used to encrypt